chataignault/models/diffusion/ppca/README.md

   publisher={MIT press Cambridge, MA, USA}
 }
 ```

-For the computation of the Singular Value Decomposition :
+**For the computation of the Singular Value Decomposition :**

+The naive SVD algorithm, pure QR with Householder reflections and bidiagonalisation algorithm are taken from `Trehefen`,
+while the SVD implementation with Givens rotations is from `Golub`.

 ```bibtex
 @book{trefethen2022numerical,